 Found an injured turtle in Greater Sudbury?
 Contact the Turtle Pond Wildlife Centre.

 We are looking for schools and community groups along Junction Creek that are interested in taking monthly water quality readings.
 Water Rangers are providing free easy-to-use test kits, training, and resources to environmental educational programs in Ontario.
+Click here for more information on community-based monitoring and the Water Rangers.
 Please email Juno at [email protected] and mention Junction Creek.

 Unable to commit to taking samples but interested in an educational program about water quality?
 The Junction Creek Stewardship Committee is providing free presentations to teach students about water sampling and the importance of clean, healthy waterways